OndrejNepozitek/Edgar-Unity/docs/examples/enter-the-gungeon.md

 The last thing that we have to handle are doors that should be locked even if there are no enemies.
 These doors are used to separate reward/shop rooms from other rooms and force the player to find a different path to the reward room.
 When the player discovers the reward room, all the neighbouring locked doors are unlocked.

+## Fog of War

+In this example, the [Fog of War](guides/fog-of-war.md) feature is enabled.
+For more information on how to setup the feature, please see the [documentation](guides/fog-of-war.md).
+In order to integrate the Fog of War into this example scene, I modified the current room detection script (`GungeonCurrentRoomHandler` class) to trigger the fog when a player enters a corridor room, and I also modified the `GungeonPostProcessTask` class to setup the fog after a level is generated.

+> **Note:** The integration of the Fog of War effect into this example could be improved.
+I think that it looks better when the next room is revealed only after the player walks though the middle of a corridor and not right when he enters the corridor.
+Also, the integration with doors is not ideal - you can reveal rooms behind locked rooms if you go close to the door.
+I want to improve this in the future.

+> **Note:** To disable the Fog of War effect, go to the main camera and disable the Fog of War component.

 ## Results

 <Gallery cols={2} fixedHeight>